Getting help from docs and other users

 The Write The Docs community provides a website for technical writers at https://www.writethedocs.org/, organizes conferences around the world which make their recordings available free of charge, and supports the community with a publicly available Slack channel.

 The Slack instance has many channels, for example #asciidoc, #static-site-generator and #docs-as-code.
-They might give additional insights, still the Zulip chats mentioned above seem to be more active and more focused on AsciiDoc content at the time of writing.
+They might give additional insights, still the Zulip chats mentioned above seem more active and more focused on AsciiDoc content at the time of writing.

 Use the chat to get answers to your questions, and help others with their questions.